Acoustic analogies with general relativity, quantum fields, and thermodynamics: Generation of sound waves in acoustic spacetime

-From equations (\ref{Einstein_field_equations_linear_split_solution_far_geometric_field})-(\ref{quadrupole_moment_tensor}),
+From equations~(\ref{Einstein_field_equations_linear_split_solution_far_geometric_field})-(\ref{quadrupole_moment_tensor}):

-We now limit ourselves to the derivation of Lighthill's scaling law for the acoustic power of the quadrupole source of jet noise.
-For this purpose, it is sufficient to estimate reaction of the source to the far-field radiation, which can actually be done in the acoustic near field.
-It captures the energy lost by the source in the form of radiation.
-Expanding $\bar{h}_{jk}$ in powers of $r$ for $\omega r/c_0 \ll 1$ (near field condition) gives
+We now limit ourselves to the derivation of a scaling law for power of an aeroacoustic quadrupole.
+Classical acoustic approach excludes the irrelevant near-field effects by considering the far-field energy.
+However, this is not strictly necessary.
+It suffices to calculate reaction of the source to the far-field radiation, which can actually be performed in the acoustic near field (as a contribution of the far-field component in the near field).
+This approach as well quantifies the energy lost by the source due to the radiation of waves.
+Expanding $\bar{h}_{jk} (t-\epsilon r/c_0)$ in powers of $r$ for $\omega r/c_0 \ll 1$ (in the near field) gives

-where $...$ denotes the omitted higher-order terms.
-The even powers of $\epsilon r/c_0$ do not represent wave radiation since they are invariant to the sign of $\epsilon$.
-Leaving only the terms which correspond to the wave radiation\footnote{In terms of gravitation, the omitted terms which do not contribute to the radiation are corrections of the Newtonian potential producing the effects such as perihelion shift.
-In the acoustic analogy, they contribute to the incompressible fluctuations which do not propagate into acoustic far field.
-The parallel between Newtonian gravity and acoustic near field will also be discussed in section~\ref{ch:dark_energy}.} with $\epsilon = 1$ for an outgoing wave,
+where $...$ replaces the omitted higher-order terms.
+The terms involving even powers of $\epsilon r/c_0$ do not represent wave radiation, since they are invariant to the sign of $\epsilon$.
+In gravitation they add higher-order corrections to the leading-order Newtonian potential from eq.~(\ref{Einstein_field_equations_linear_non-relativistic_source_near_field}), causing the near-field effects such as perihelion shift.
+In the acoustic analogy, they contribute to the incompressible fluctuations which do not propagate into far field, but which are not already captured by the acoustic near field satisfying the scalar Laplace equation.